grahil-24/Dockerfiles/README.md

 - `CMD ["npm", "run", "devStart"]`
   - Specifies the command to be executed when the container starts.
 In this case, it runs the `devStart` script defined in the `package.json` file, which likely starts the backend application in development mode.

+To create the docker image, simply open up your terminal and change your present working directory to the root directory of your backend.
+Make sure the docker file is in the same directory and run the command

+            docker build -t image_name .

 ## Frontend Dockerfile

 The Frontend Dockerfile contains the following instructions: